 And then one day, I came home to my 3-year-old having one of his regular meltdowns.
 I looked at his crying face and realized, “If I stay in this relationship, this unhappy little boy could have 15 more years of unhappiness ahead of him.
 In addition, what kind of relationship would I be modeling for him?”

 In that moment, I decided a divorce really was the only answer.

 You Have in You the Courage You Need

 It took me a month to get up the courage to tell my then-husband I wanted a divorce.
 Then, it took other several months to move out.
 In those months before moving out, I would find myself gripped with sheer terror.
 Should I backtrack and continue the life I was living because that was familiar?
 My instincts told me that I was making the right decision even though it went against societal norms of marriage; it went against the promise I made to myself long ago, and it made me feel vulnerable and utterly alone.

 Because I embraced my strengths, I was able to be true to myself.
 I found the courage to follow through with my decision to start a new life despite the fear.
 In believing in myself, making the hard decisions, and taking that leap of faith, I sprouted my wings and flew.

 My life transformed before my eyes.
 I started a new life where I found my soul mate.
 A year later, I was promoted to a new position where I worked in the highest office of the agency.
 And now I’m traveling the world with my family and helping women of all ages build self-esteem and confidence.

 Sometimes, the answer is to follow your instincts when they tell you to make the difficult decision, even if it means your world will be turned upside down for a little bit.
-No matter what, embrace your strengths, stay true to yourself and take that leap of faith…and soar.
+No matter what, embrace your strengths with courage, stay true to yourself and take that leap of faith…and soar.